 The offside rule has been applied in a number of computer languages including Python, Haskell, F#, and Markdown.
-The Wikipedia page for the off-side rule lists 20 different languages that apply the offside rule.
+The Wikipedia page for the off-side rule1 lists 20 different languages that apply the offside rule.
 For illustration, Figure 1 shows a Python and a Haskell program that use layout to declare the code's block structure.
 The layout of the Python program specifies that the else branch belongs to the outer if statement.
 Similarly, the layout of the Haskell program specifies to which do-block each statement belongs.
 Unfortunately, current declarative parser frameworks do not support layout-sensitive languages such as Python or Haskell, which means that often the manually crafted parsers in compilers are the only working parsers.
-This makes it unnecessarily hard to extend these languages with new syntax or to create tools for them, such as refactoring engines or IDEs.
+This makes it unnecessarily hard to create tools for these language, such as refactoring tools or IDEs.

 Our core idea is to declare layout as constraints on the shape and relative positioning of syntax trees.
-These layout constraints occur as annotations of productions in the grammar and restrict the applicability of annotated productions to text with valid layout.
+These layout constraints occur as annotations of productions in the grammar and restrict the applicability of annotated productions to valid layout.
 For example, for conditional expressions in Python, we annotate (among other things) that the if keyword must start on the same column as the else keyword and that all statements of a then or else branch must be further indented than the if keyword.
 These latter requirements are context-sensitive, because statements are rejected based on their appearance within a conditional statement.
 Thus, layout constraints cannot be fully enforced during the execution of a context-free parser.

-We developed an extension of SDF [8] that supports layout constraints.
-The standard parsing algorithm for SDF is scannerless generalized LR parsing [21].
+We developed an extension of SDF [7] that supports layout constraints.
+The standard parsing algorithm for SDF is scannerless generalized LR parsing [20].
 In a generalized parsing algorithm, all possible parse trees for an input string are processed in parallel.
-One approach to supporting layout would be to parse the input irrespective of layout in a first step (generating every possible parse http://en.wikipedia.org/w/index.php?title=Off-side\rule&oldid=517733101 tree), and then in a second step discard all syntax trees that violate layout constraints.
+One approach to supporting layout would be to parse the input irrespective of layout in a first step (generating every possible parse tree), and then in a second step discard all syntax trees that violate layout constraints.
 However, we found that this approach is not efficient enough for practical applications: For many programs, the parser fails to terminate within 30 seconds.
 To improve performance, we identified a subset of layout constraints that in fact does not rely on context-sensitive information and therefore can be enforced at parse time.
 We found that enforcing these constraints at parse time and the remaining constraints at disambiguation time is sufficiently efficient.